aurule/roll-it/docs/systems/swn.md

 *Find the games at [Sine Nomine Publishing](https://sine-nomine-publishing.myshopify.com/)*

-Stars Without Number uses a combination of `/d20` for combat rolls and `/swn` for skills.
+Stars Without Number uses a combination of `/d20` for combat rolls and saves, and `/swn` for skills.

 ## `/swn`